arvigeus/AZ-204/Questions/Containers.md

 - [ ] Azure Event Grid

 Answer: Webhooks in Azure Container Registry allow you to trigger actions in response to events like image pushes or pulls, making it suitable for automating updates.

+---

+What storage service should you utilize to ensure persistent storage for a new Azure container instance running a SQL Server database within a Docker image?

+- [ ] Azure Table storage
+- [ ] Azure Queue storage
+- [ ] Azure Blob storage
+- [x] Azure Files

+Answer:

+- Azure Files is the correct choice as it offers SMB protocol support, making it suitable for persistent storage for SQL Server instances in containers.
+- Azure Blob storage lacks SMB support needed for SQL Server instances in containers.
+- Azure Table storage is for NoSQL data and not suitable for SQL Server persistent storage.
+- Azure Queue storage is for message queuing and not for persistent storage.